Couples Counseling Exercises That Strengthen Your Marriage

 3. Have an honesty hour

-Honesty hour can be a little difficult for some couples, but it can be a valuable exercise.
+Honesty hour can be a little difficult for some couples, but it can be one of the most valuable couples counseling therapy exercises.
 With this, you and your partner can be entirely honest with each other about anything and everything without having to worry.
 The important thing is to be true to that requirement, making sure no one gets hurt by what you want to talk about.

 As mentioned, this can be one of the more difficult exercises to do successfully without someone like a couples or marriage counselor but is still worth a try.
 The difficulty often comes from a breakdown of communication.